agrosner/DBFlow/README.md

 ```

 # Pull Requests
 I welcome and encourage all pull requests.
-It usually will take me within 24-48 hours to respond to any issue or request.
-Here are some basic rules to follow to ensure timely addition of your request:
+Please read over these guidelines to ensure smooth PR attention:
   1. Match coding style (braces, spacing, etc.) This is best achieved using **Reformat Code** shortcut, <kbd>command</kbd>+<kbd>option</kbd>+<kbd>L</kbd> on Mac and <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>L</kbd> on Windows, with Android Studio defaults.
   2. If its a feature, bugfix, or anything please only change code to what you specify.
   3. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge :)